Sample pathways for the High School Completion Program

 The Program consists of a class-based Undergraduate Preparation Program plus academic subject modules.
 The academic modules are delivered via an online program in a monitored environment with a Kings facilitator.

-The class-based Undergraduate Preparation Program is delivered in our centers in Boston at Pine Manor College, in New York at Concordia College and in Los Angeles at Marymount California University.
+The class-based Undergraduate Preparation Program is delivered in our centers in Boston at Pine Manor College, in New York at Concordia College and in Los Angeles at Kings Los Angeles (Hollywood).

 About Penn Foster High School